jessecambon/jessecambon.github.io/_drafts/2019-12-8-practical-tidy-evaluation.md

 ### Motivating Example

-To begin, let’s consider a basic analysis of the [mtcars dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html).
+To begin, let’s consider a simple example of calculating summary statistics with the [mtcars dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html).
 Below we calculate maximum and minimum horsepower (hp) by the number of cylinders (cyl) using the